-Dreams about being chased most frequently represent something that you’re currently avoiding and yet need to face up to (such as a deadline, the end of a relationship, or just a mundane task).
+Dreams about being chased most frequently represent something that you’re currently avoiding and yet need to face up to.
+This could be a deadline, the end of a relationship, or just a mundane task.

 If you dream about sitting a school exam or test, you might be feeling judged, scrutinized or criticized by others.

-Often, this dream theme is all about feeling inferior compared to others—and if people are filling your life with negativity, perhaps it’s time to consider whether you’d benefit from stepping away from these relationships.
+Often, this dream theme is all about feeling inferior compared to others.
+If people are filling your life with negativity, perhaps it’s time to consider whether you’d benefit from stepping away from these relationships.

 This is a famous type of dream, and you’ve probably had it at least once—perhaps you saw yourself showing up naked at school, realized you were giving a presentation in the nude or just suddenly found yourself without your clothes in the middle of the street!